About the project

 Glencore is assessing the feasibility of developing a new open cut bauxite mine in western Cape York, Queensland, 23 kilometres north-east of Aurukun and approximately 160 kilometres south of Weipa.
 The project is located on the land of the Wik Waya People.

 The project is being undertaken as an unincorporated joint venture with MDP Bauxite Pty Ltd, a subsidiary of Mitsubishi Development Pty Ltd.

 The project could produce up to eight million dry tonnes per annum of washed bauxite over a life of more than 20 years.

 The bauxite would be mined by conventional open cut mining methods using front end loaders and haul trucks.

 Bauxite ore would be screened and washed in an on-site beneficiation plant.
 The washed bauxite would be transported by road train to a coastal loading facility approximately 20 kilometres from the plant, and then shipped to overseas markets.

-If successful, the mine is expected to employ up to 300 people during the two-year construction phase, with an average operational workforce of around 400 people based on current project planning.
+If the project proceeds, the mine is expected to employ up to 300 people during the two-year construction phase, with an average operational workforce of around 400 people based on current project planning.

 The project requires government and regulatory approvals in addition to an agreement with the Traditional Owners before an investment decision can be considered.